Abstract

 Hebrew University of Jerusalem

 Natural resource abundance is a blessing for some countries, but a curse for others.
 We show that differences across countries in the degree of fiscal decentralization can contribute to this divergent outcome.
-First, the paper presents a unified theory that combines political and market mechanisms to illustrate why natural resource booms can create negative effects in fiscally decentralized nations.
-Thereafter, we employ Sachs and Warner’s cross-sectional data, and also construct a new panel-data sample to test the hypothesis.
-Results support the joint effect of the two variables.
+Using a large panel of countries, covering several decades and various fiscal decentralization and natural resource measures, we provide empirical support for the novel hypothesis.
+We also study a model that combines political and market mechanisms, under a unified framework, to illustrate how natural resource booms may create negative effects in fiscally decentralized nations.

 Suggested Citation